finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String instrumentIdentifierType = "instrumentIdentifierType_example"; // String | The instrument identifier type.
     String instrumentIdentifierValue = "instrumentIdentifierValue_example"; // String | The value for the given instrument identifier.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no lower bound if this is not specified.
     Boolean reResolve = false; // Boolean | When set to true, instrument resolution will be attempted for all transactions and holdings for the given identifier and date range.
 When set to false (default behaviour), instrument resolution will only be attempted for those transactions and holdings that were previously unresolved.
     Map<String, String> requestBody = {"Instrument/default/Figi":"BBG000C6K6G9","Instrument/default/Isin":"GB00BH4HKS39"}; // Map<String, String> | The dictionary with the instrument identifiers to be updated on the   transaction and holdings. try {
-      UpsertPortfolioTransactionsResponse result = apiInstance.resolveInstrument(scope, code, instrumentIdentifierType, instrumentIdentifierValue, fromEffectiveAt, reResolve, requestBody);
+      UpsertPortfolioTransactionsResponse result = apiInstance.resolveInstrument(scope, code, instrumentIdentifierType, instrumentIdentifierValue)
+            .fromEffectiveAt(fromEffectiveAt)
+            .reResolve(reResolve)
+            .requestBody(requestBody)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#resolveInstrument");